johanbove/johanbove.github.io/index.markdown

 In my professional career I worked on online job boards, e-commerce web shops, CMS systems (Drupal, WordPress), streaming media and smart-home automation platforms.

-I am currently employed as an IT Consultant at CGI Deutschland where I am specializing in Front End Web Development.
+I am currently employed as an Senior consultant at movento digital where I am specializing in Front End Web Development.

 ### To Germans, I'm an immigrant from Belgium